 e) that the frequency band 694-960 MHz is allocated on a primary basis to the broadcasting service in Region 1;

+f) that the frequency bands under consideration are identified for use by IMT in accordance with Nos.
+5.430A, 5.431A, 5.431B, 5,432A and 5.432B;

-f) that Resolution 224 (Rev.WRC-19) addresses frequency bands for the terrestrial component of IMT below 1 GHz;
+g) that Resolution 224 (Rev.WRC-19) addresses frequency bands for the terrestrial component of IMT below 1 GHz;

-g) that Resolution 749 (Rev.WRC-19) addresses the use of the frequency band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services;
+h) that Resolution 749 (Rev.WRC-19) addresses the use of the frequency band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services;

-h) that Resolution 760 (Rev.WRC-19) addresses provisions relating to the use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service and by other services,
+i) that Resolution 760 (Rev.WRC-19) addresses provisions relating to the use of the frequency band 694-790 MHz in Region 1 by the mobile, except aeronautical mobile, service and by other services;

+j) that the frequency band 3 400-3 500 MHz is allocated on a primary basis to the mobile, except aeronautical mobile service in Region 1 and Region 2;

+k) that under Nos.
+5.431B and 5.432B, the frequency band 3 400-3 500 MHz is allocated on a primary basis to the mobile, except aeronautical mobile service in some countries in Region 3;

+l) that the frequency band 3 500-3 600 MHz is allocated on a primary basis to the mobile, except aeronautical mobile service in all three regions,

 recognizing

 that the removal of the limitation regarding aeronautical mobile in the proposed frequency bands would enable the unified use of the IMT identifications by aeronautical user equipment throughout the Regions,

-resolves to invite the ITU Radiocommunication Sector
+resolves to invite the ITU Radiocommunication Sector, in time for the 2027 world radiocommunication conference

 1 to assess relevant aeronautical mobile service scenarios for air-ground and ground-air connectivity for airborne user equipment in IMT networks to be addressed in compatibility and sharing studies;